sgl-project/sglang/docs/backend/quantization.md

     --port 30000 --host 0.0.0.0
 ```

-Note: If the moded is quantized offline, you **do not** need to add `--quantization` argument when starting the engine.
+Note: If the model has already quantized offline, please **do not** add `--quantization` argument when starting the engine.

 ## Reference